charlielidstone/charlielidstone/README.md

-Hello there 👋

-I'm Charlie
+👋 Hello there, I'm Charlie Lidstone

 🎓 1st-year engineering student at the University of Victoria 🦫